johnsyweb/johnsyweb.github.io/_posts/2015-11-01-my-first-marathon.markdown

 drink and the jelly beans they handed me.
 Shortly afterwards I was heading north back up St Kilda Rd full of energy.
 I smiled as I saw the 17km flag for the half-marathon event...
 I recalled how exhausted I felt the last time I saw that.
-I saw follow Lapsterfoldian Martin speculating (having blitzed the 10km event);
+I saw follow Lapsterfoldian Martin spectating (having blitzed the 10km event);
 seeing familiar faces along the way was surprisingly refreshing for the spirits!

 The next familiar face I would see was Scott T. He was entered into the race